muthukumara9629/muthukumara9629/README.md

-- 👋 Hi, I’m @muthukumara9629
+- 👋 Hi, I’m @muthukumaravel
-- 👀 I’m interested in ...
+- 👀 I’m interested in technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on tech events
-- 📫 How to reach me ...
+- 📫 You can reach me at muthukumaravel030801@gmail.com

 <!---
 muthukumara9629/muthukumara9629 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.